djannot/ecs-401/ecssync/ecssync.md

 In this case, we'll use an old ECS-Sync version since the ECS-Sync Ui is not available yet in 3.0.

+- Remove a Zeppeling container that is running by default in your Spark VM to avoid port conflicts:

+`docker ps -a`
+`docker rm -f <spark-ecs-s3-zeppelin_contanerID>`

 - Pull the ECS-Sync Docker Container from GitHub:

 `docker pull  djannot/ecs-sync-ui:2.1.2`

+- Make sure the firewall is stopped in your Spark VM:

+`systemctl status firewalld`

 - Create a directory called */tmp/nfssource* in your Spark VM.